Deta-Cold/delta-firmware/docs/misc/hello_world_feature_TT.md

 These are all the necessary code changes in `core`.
 For this code to work, we will still need to build it, but that will be done in Part 4.
 Next, we will focus on the client implementation.

-### 3. Host part (trezorlib)
+### 3. Host part (detahardlib)
-So far we have defined the messages going to the Trezor and back and the Trezor logic itself.
-What remains is the code sitting on the computer and sending these messages into Trezor and receiving them.
+So far we have defined the messages going to the detahard and back and the detahard logic itself.
+What remains is the code sitting on the computer and sending these messages into detahard and receiving them.

-There are more ways how to achieve this, for example [Connect](https://github.com/trezor/connect) is a way of communicating with Trezor from a web browser.
-However, we will decide to implement this connection via `trezorlib`, our own python [library](https://pypi.org/project/trezor/), which lives under `python/src/trezorlib` and acts as a `CLI` (Command-line interface) to communicate with Trezor (via `trezorctl` command).
+There are more ways how to achieve this, for example [Connect](https://github.com/detahard/connect) is a way of communicating with detahard from a web browser.
+However, we will decide to implement this connection via `detahardlib`, our own python [library](https://pypi.org/project/detahard/), which lives under `python/src/detahardlib` and acts as a `CLI` (Command-line interface) to communicate with detahard (via `detahardctl` command).

-This implementation will be split into two parts, as we will create the Trezor-communication logic in one file and the `CLI` logic taking arguments and calling this code in the second file.
-(It would be possible to define everything at once in the `CLI` file, but we want the possibility to call the Trezor-speaking function separately, for example when testing.)
+This implementation will be split into two parts, as we will create the detahard-communication logic in one file and the `CLI` logic taking arguments and calling this code in the second file.
+(It would be possible to define everything at once in the `CLI` file, but we want the possibility to call the detahard-speaking function separately, for example when testing.)

-We will create the `python/src/trezorlib/hello_world.py` file and fill it with code to speak with Trezor:
+We will create the `python/src/detahardlib/hello_world.py` file and fill it with code to speak with detahard:

-#### **`python/src/trezorlib/hello_world.py`**
+#### **`python/src/detahardlib/hello_world.py`**
 ```python
 from typing import TYPE_CHECKING, Optional